-Bridge Curriculum Overview The Bridge component consists of 49 hours of undergraduate-level nursing courses.
+Bridge Curriculum Overview

+The Bridge component consists of 49 hours of undergraduate-level nursing courses.
 Registered Nurse students must take 37 hours in residence; they may, however, earn credit by examination for up to 12 hours.
 The Bridge courses can be completed in three semesters (one calendar year) of full-time study.
-Sample curriculum plans for full-time study in the Bridge program follow: Sample Bridge Curriculum for Non-Registered Nurse Students FALL SEMESTER HOURS 200 Basic Nursing Skills 201 Conceptual Foundations of Nursing 203 Health Assessment 220 Health Promotion of the Adult I 231 Introduction to Nutritional Health 3 4 2 4 2 15 SPRING SEMESTER marine de la 204÷ 230 Dimensions of Professional Nursing Health Promotion during the Childbearing Experience 2 237 240 Drug Therapy Health Promotion of the Child 2 250 Psychiatric and Mental Health Nursing 4 16 SUMMER SEMESTER 254 260 Law, Ethics, and Politics in Nursing Community Health Nursing 3 4 270a Health Promotion of the Adult II 5 286 Introduction to Nursing Leadership and Management 3 15 Transfer credit accepted.
+Sample curriculum plans for full-time study in the Bridge program follow:

+Sample Bridge Curriculum for Non-Registered Nurse Students

+200 201 203 220 231 204 Basic Nursing Skills Conceptual Foundations of Nursing Health Assessment Health Promotion of the Adult I Introduction to Nutritional Health Introduction to Advanced Practice: Roles in Professional Nursing 3 4 2 4 2 2

+17

+SPRING SEMESTER

+230 Health Promotion during the Childbearing Experience 4

+237 Drug Therapy Health Promotion of the Child 2

+250 Psychiatric and Mental Health Nursing 4

+No waxe 1 Systatio and montar rough rough 4

+14

+HOURS

+SUMMER SEMESTER

+254 Law, Ethics, and Politics in Nursing

+260 Community Health Nursing

+270a Health Promotion of the Adult II

+270b Health Promotion of the Adult II

+286 Introduction to Nursing Leadership and Management 3

+15

+Transfer credit accepted.